Welcome parents and caregivers!

 sample questions from the dessa:

-The DESSA gives teachers and counselors an understanding of which of these skills are strengths for your student, and which ones they need further instruction in.
-They can then tailor their instruction to your student to help them build the skills they need support in.
+The DESSA gives teachers and counselors an understanding of which of these skills are strengths for your child, and which ones they need further instruction in.
+They can then tailor their instruction to your child to help them build the skills they need support in.

 We Start with strengths

 One unique feature of the DESSA is that it is one of the only strength-based assessments.
 It is meant to highlight positive social and emotional behaviors, help students identify things they are already good at, and help them leverage their strengths to grow in other areas.
-For example, if a student rates high in Goal-Directed Behavior but low in Relationship Skills, teachers can help students use their goal-setting skills to improve their relationship skills.
+For example, if a student rates high in Responsible Decision Making but low in Relationship Skills, teachers can help students use their decision making skills to improve their relationship skills.

 Hear from a parent like you: